 What is OAuth 2.0?

-OAuth 2.0 and OpenID Connect are industry-standard protocols used to authenticate your apps.
+OAuth 2.0 is an industry-standard protocol used to authenticate your apps.

+What is OAuth 2.0?